-Ladders in The Sims 4 was near the top of the community's collective wish list for sometime
+If you can believe it, the inclusion of ladders in The Sims 4 was near the top of the community's collective wish list for quite some time.

 Even better, a limited but still fully functional selection of ladders has been made available to everyone who owns the base game, via the free update Patch 95.

-Where can you find them in The Sims 4?
-How do they work?
-What are the benefits to using them in your builds, and what are the restrictions on them?
-This page explains everything you need to know about ladders.
+Where can you find ladders in The Sims 4?
+How do ladders work?
+What are the benefits to using ladders in your builds, and what are the restrictions on them?
+This page explains everything you need to know.

 On this page:

 Looking for more The Sims 4 help?
 Our The Sims 4 cheats page to help fast track you to various aspects of the game.

 Where to find ladders in The Sims 4

 First, make sure you have updated The Sims 4 to the latest version of the game

 Like stairs, ladders can be found in Build/Buy Mode of The Sims 4; in fact, the 'Stairs' section of the Build/Buy Menu has been renamed 'Stairs & Ladders' to honour their long-awaited inclusion.

 Everyone who owns The Sims 4 base game, regardless of any add-ons they have installed, will have access to the Classic Wooden Ladder, a basic but functional design zhuzhed up by 16 colour variant swatches.